 HVAC service manager, $71,176 average salary

-HVAC technicians are in demand across the country, but even more so in Florida, California, Texas, New York and Illinois.
+HVAC technicians are desired across the nation, but even more so in Florida, California, Texas, New York and Illinois.
 According to hvacclasses.org, these states employ the highest number of HVAC workers and are experiencing explosive construction growth.
 Here’s why:

 • Texas: Hurricanes, energy, utility and other infrastructure projects.